Skip to main content

 SQL Editor

-The center panel is a SQL editor where you write your SELECT statement.
+The center panel opens on the SQL Editor tab, where you write your SELECT statement.
+Switch to Mapping to review the columns Coalesce inferred from that SQL.
 The Node is stored as a .sql file.
-The file name combines the storage location and Node name, for example WORK-STG_CUSTOMERS.sql.
+The file name combines the Storage Location and Node name, for example WORK-STG_CUSTOMERS.sql.

 The first two lines of every V2 Node file are reserved annotations that Coalesce manages automatically: